-You can read it in the header of this website because it is our motto and most likely you have encountered it hundreds of times before: “Gnōthi Seauton“, translated into English as “Know Thyself“.
-But what is its origin and what does it intrinsically mean?
-Far from being a mere philosophical curiosity, these words represent perhaps humanity’s most profound and enduring quest.
+You can read it in the header of this website because it is our motto, and most likely you have encountered it many times before: “Gnōthi Seauton“, translated into English as “Know Thyself“.
+But what is its origin, and what does it actually mean?
+Far from being a mere philosophical curiosity, these words point to what many traditions have regarded as the most demanding — and most necessary — of all human tasks.

 The Delphic Oracle: Where Heaven Meets Earth

-This epigram was engraved on the entrance to the temple of Apollo at Delphi, a Greek city perched dramatically on the slopes of Mount Parnassus.
-Considered the omphalos—the navel of the world—Delphi housed the most prestigious Oracle of antiquity, where the Pythias, priestesses of Apollo, delivered prophecies in states of divine ecstasy.
+This maxim was engraved on the pronaos — the forecourt — of the temple of Apollo at Delphi, a sanctuary built on the steep southern slopes of Mount Parnassus in central Greece.
+Considered the omphalos — the navel of the world — Delphi housed the most prestigious Oracle of antiquity, the Pythia, a priestess of Apollo who delivered responses to petitioners from a chamber deep within the temple, in an altered state that ancient sources attributed to divine possession.

 Socrates: The Barefoot Philosopher’s Revolution

-The Socratic method—often called maieutics or “midwifery”—was revolutionary precisely because it assumed that truth was not something to be imposed from without, but rather drawn out from within, just as a midwife helps birth what is already present.
-“I cannot teach anybody anything,” Socrates famously declared, “I can only make them think.”
+The Socratic method — called maieutics, or “midwifery,” by Plato — was founded on the conviction that truth was not something to be deposited into a person from outside, but something to be drawn out from within, as a midwife assists in a birth that is already underway.
+“I cannot teach anybody anything,” Socrates is reported to have said.
+“I can only make them think.”

 The Sacred Power of Dialogue: Socrates’ Living Philosophy

-His ideas were preserved and transmitted by his disciples, most notably Plato and Xenophon, who recognized in their teacher’s unassuming appearance a mind of unparalleled depth and a soul of rare integrity.
+His ideas survived through his disciples, most notably Plato and Xenophon, who recognized in their teacher’s unassuming figure — famously described as resembling a satyr in appearance — a mind of extraordinary depth and a commitment to intellectual honesty that most people found both admirable and deeply inconvenient.

 Plato: From Reluctant Scribe to Philosophical Giant